IBM/solsa/docs/SolSAConfig.md

 # SolSA Configuration File

-The `solsa` cli supports an optional configuration file that can enable cluster and/or context level specialization of the YAML files it generates.
+The `solsa` cli supports an optional YAML configuration file that can enable cluster and/or context level specialization of the output of `solsa yaml`.
-This YAML file documents the capabilities that can be configured.
+This file documents the supported configuration options.

 ## Specifying the configuration file